 9. Further Training:

 - Flow cytometry: Get trained in on the LSRII flow cytometers., Go the Flow Core web site for more information: Flow Core Website.
-You will need to fill out a training request form Flow Training and take an in-person training class.
+You will need to fill out a training request form and a new customer form, both are found here Flow Training

 - Xray Irradiator Training: to get more info and to fill out training request form, click here